therealsatya/15440web/_pages/about.md

 ## Learning Outcomes
 We expect students to gain a deep understanding, fluency in reasoning, and hands-on implementation skills of the following core systems concepts in distributed systems:
+1. * Communication and remote procedure call
+   * Control semantics and language limitations
+   * Exactly-once, at-most-once, at-least-once
+   * Serialization and de-serialization
-1. Communication and remote procedure call; control semantics and language limitations; exactly-once, at-most-once, at-least-once; serialization and de-serialization; end-to-end argument and its application to real systems; integration with threading; concurrency of operations
+   * End-to-end argument and its application to real systems

-2. Data caching and one-copy semantics; cache consistency protocols and implementation tradeoffs; origins of temporaland spatial locality; cache quality metrics; application-specific consistency protocols; prefetching: benefits and risks; extraction of hints; buffer bloat
+   * Integration with threading
+   * Concurrency of operations

+2. * Data caching and one-copy semantics
+   * Cache consistency protocols and implementation tradeoffs
+   * Origins of temporaland spatial locality
+   * Cache quality metrics
+   * Application-specific consistency protocols
+   * Prefetching: benefits and risks
+   * Extraction of hints
+   * Buffer bloat

-3. Failures in distributed systems: origins and empirical studies; fail fast and Byzantine failures; fundamental limits of failure resilience
+3. * Failures in distributed systems: origins and empirical studies
+   * Fail fast and Byzantine failures
+   * Fundamental limits of failure resilience

-4. Fault tolerance: atomic transactions; ACID property; implementation challenges; shadowing, intentions lists and write-ahead logging; tradeoffs in physical logging and operation logging; nested transactions; distributed transactions
+4. * Fault tolerance: atomic transactions; ACID property
+   * Implementation challenges
+   * Shadowing, intentions lists and write-ahead logging
+   * Tradeoffs in physical logging and operation logging
+   * Nested transactions
+   * Distributed transactions

-5. Consensus and blockchain: unanimity (two-phase commit); majority (leader election, Paxos); Byzantine (single-shot and Dolev-Strong); state machine replication and Streamlet; Bitcoin
+5. * Consensus and blockchain: unanimity (two-phase commit)
+   * Majority (leader election, Paxos)
+   * Byzantine (single-shot and Dolev-Strong)
+   * State machine replication and Streamlet
+   * Bitcoin

 6. Common programming paradigms such as Map-Reduce, MPI and GraphLab

-7. *(Only if time permits)*: Achieving high availability: voting-based preservation of one-copy semantics; taxonomy of replication strategies: pessimistic and optimistic approaches; read-write and write-write conflicts; server-client and peer-to-peer strategies; caching and disconnected operation; resolving conflicts; exploiting low bandwidth to improve availability
+7. *(Only if time permits)*:
+   * Achieving high availability: voting-based preservation of one-copy semantics
+   * Taxonomy of replication strategies: pessimistic and optimistic approaches
+   * Read-write and write-write conflicts
+   * Server-client and peer-to-peer strategies
+   * Caching and disconnected operation; resolving conflicts
+   * Exploiting low bandwidth to improve availability

 ## Course Logistics